Docs / Extending / Write a plugin

 Write your first plugin

 The short version.
 Crusader plugins are JavaScript, hot-reload while you edit, and community plugins are Free.
-You register hooks on a crusader.* object (insertion points, session requests, payload generators, scan checks, editor tabs) and reach into the host through an api.* surface (HTTP, identities, beacon, SQL, sitemap, UI).
-Every plugin declares its capabilities up front; you preview that manifest before installing so there are no surprises.
-Locked APIs don't crash your plugin — they return a structured requires_upgrade at runtime, so the same plugin runs on Free and unlocks more on Pro.
+You register hooks on crusader.* for passive request/response/WebSocket analysis, scanner insertion points, session handling, Intruder payloads, editor tabs, context menus, mobile artifacts, runnable extension tools, and findings.
+The host api.* surface covers HTTP/replay, Beacon/OAST, history, sitemap, identities, mobile endpoints, findings, UI/output, the Crusader CLI, and gated external programs.
+Every plugin declares capabilities up front; preview that manifest before installing so locked APIs return structured results instead of surprising the user.

 01The plugin model